Can Rational Numbers Be Negative? A Deep Dive into the World of Rational Numbers

 The Number Line and Negative Numbers

 The number line provides a visual representation of numbers, stretching infinitely in both positive and negative directions.
 Zero sits at the center, with positive numbers to the right and negative numbers to the left.
 Negative numbers represent values less than zero.
-For instance, -1 is one unit to the left of zero, -2 is two units to the left, and so on.
+Take this case: -1 is one unit to the left of zero, -2 is two units to the left, and so on.

 Understanding the number line is crucial for grasping the concept of negative rational numbers.
 Just as we have positive integers and negative integers, we also have positive rational numbers and negative rational numbers.